huggingface/hub-docs/docs/hub/datasets-data-files-configuration.md

 # Data files Configuration

-There are no constraints in how to structure dataset repositories.
+There are no constraints on how to structure dataset repositories.

 However, if you want the Dataset Viewer to show certain data files, or to separate your dataset in train/validation/test splits, you need to structure your dataset accordingly.
 Often it is as simple as naming your data files according to their split names, e.g. `train.csv` and `test.csv`.